cjwelldone/OrderManager/readme.md

 # AppScriptOrderManager

-still in dev
+This project is still in development, but you can you it already if you like.

 ## Purpose

-Little helper for freelancers to make organising and sending invoices easier
+Little helper for freelancers to make organising and sending invoices easier.

 ## Scope

-This programm uses Google AppsScript and some google service like GMailApp, DriveApp, SpreadsheetApp, DocumentApp
+This programm uses Google AppsScript and other Google services like GMailApp, DriveApp, SpreadsheetApp, DocumentApp

 At the moment it is possible to
 - set up inital user data